Lightstreamer/Lightstreamer-lib-client-mini-kotlin/README.md

 ## Quickstart

-To open a session to a Lightstreamer Server, you need to configure a [LightstreamerClient](./kotlin/com/lightstreamer/client/LightstreamerClient.kt).
+To start a session with a Lightstreamer Server, you need to configure a [LightstreamerClient](./kotlin/com/lightstreamer/client/LightstreamerClient.kt).

-A minimal version of the code that creates a LightstreamerClient, connects to the Lightstreamer Server and subscribes an item, will look like this:
+Here's a minimal example demonstrating how to create a `LightstreamerClient` and connect to a Lightstreamer Server at *https://push.lightstreamer.com*:

 ```kotlin
 import com.lightstreamer.client.LightstreamerClient